-I’ve already told you that I loved my quick trip to Amsterdam last month, but now it’s time to share some off-the-beaten-path recommendations with you!
-The usual Amsterdam sights like the Van Gogh Museum and Anne Frank House have been covered in-depth by all travel guides, so I wanted to share some things that not every tourist is aware of.
-If you’re a first-time visitor to Amsterdam, make sure to also check out these two great itineraries:
+I’ve already told you that I loved my quick trip to Amsterdam last month, but now it’s time to share some off-the-beaten-path Amsterdam recommendations with you!
+The usual Amsterdam sights like the Van Gogh Museum and Anne Frank House have all been covered in-depth by all travel guides, so I wanted to share some things that not every tourist is aware of – some sights that may not be on your radar yet, and some insider tips that aren’t widely known.

-1 Visit the Western Islands
+1 Visit Amsterdam’s Western Islands

 There are three peaceful, quiet little islands in Amsterdam: Prinsen, Bickers and Realen.
 The islands are just west of the central station and you can visit all three in about 1.5 hours, making for a lovely walk.

 Amsterdam has 1,281 bridges and you’ll cross many of them during your visit, trust me.
 Some are ordinary bridges, others have a story to tell, some are special.
 The Magere Brug (which translates to Skinny Bridge) is one of them.
 The bridge is a double-swipe wooden bridge and it is one of the most remarkable bridges in the city.
 This may not be the ultimate Amsterdam insider tip, but if you’re visiting Amsterdam with your lover, visit the bridge at night, when it’s all lit up and super romantic, and you’ll have an unforgettable Amsterdam moment.